natzar/Robin/README.md

 # Robin
+I developed a lot of crawlers/scrapers in the past.
+This repo is a way to store all of them together, having a command line wrapper to run them all.
 Collaborative Crawling &amp; Scraping Toolkit in Php.
 Google, Instagram, Vine, Twitter, Ebay, Pinterest, ...
 @author: @betoayesa / betolopezayesa@gmail.com